-POV: Being an Indie Writer
+Being an Indie Writer

 There are those of us who gather together on various social sites and discuss, promote, and offer help to others.
-As with any social gathering you find an enormous collection of people.
+As with any social gathering, you find an enormous collection of people.
 I find this good and not so good.

-The Good: The trend seems to be helping each other.
+The trend seems to be helping each other.
 People who are good at blogging are offering to help promote those that aren’t.
 We tweet each other’s accomplishments.
 Members offer reviews, likes, and suggestions on tags.
-There are docs, or lists that are created that offer services to barter such as editing in exchange for making a video trailer, some of the docs are just as simple as adding the links to your books, author page, etc. We have even bought books from each other!
+There are docs or lists that are created that offer services to barter such as editing in exchange for making a video trailer, some of the docs are just as simple as adding the links to your books, author page, etc. We have even bought books from each other!
 Unfortunately, some of these groups are private; you have to know someone to get in.
 Normally I would say that’s a bad thing, however, this is what brings me to …

-The Bad: There is a small fraction of people, who you will find in almost any situation, who will take advantage of people’s good nature.
+There are a small fraction of people, who you will find in almost any situation, who will take advantage of people’s good nature.
 When some of these groups began they were open to everyone.
 There were a few people identified as “Takers Only” these people asked for help and never gave anything in return.
 There were disagreements and turmoil on a daily basis.
 Nobody needs that.
 Takers, you don’t know what you are missing.

-In the true spirit of helping others I will add the link to Al’s page on FaceBook to get you started:
+In the true spirit of helping others I will add the link to Al’s page on Facebook to get you started: